fbpx

 HERE ARE SOME PAINTING TIPS TO GET YOU STARTED.

-It’s time for a fresh new look for your home and you want to take a crack at DIY (Do-It-Yourself) house painting.
-You’ve watched all the home improvement shows; you’ve got your sweatpants and stained T-shirt on.
+It’s time for a fresh new look for your home, and you want to take a crack at DIY (Do-It-Yourself) house painting.
+You’ve watched all the home improvement shows; you’ve got your sweatpants and stained T-shirts on.
 It’s the time!
 With your best paintbrush in hand, you are about to dip into that freshly popped can of creamy paint.
 But wait!
 You forgot that you don’t know how to paint.

 Here are the first steps for the aspiring house painter to get you started on your DIY painting journey.